This post underwent a major edit on 8/8/21. tl;dr version of this post:

 The “Diploma Privilege Plus” crowd would abandon the test, still require prospective entrants to our profession to debt-finance, with interest, hundreds of thousands of dollars to subsidize legal academics and university administrators, and when they’re done with that process of being robbed by a cartel of law professors for a survey course that could easily be done in one’s free time, then force new law grads to deal with hiring managers, professorial references, work visas and the labor market in a quest to secure a two-year, underpaid, apprenticeship which they may never obtain.

-“Diploma Privilege” is another way of saying the law school admission standards (however low they might be), law school administrators (whatever their politics might be), and legal hiring managers (whatever their economics might be), and not an anonymous, objective standard established by a uniform test graded by the NCBE and by members of the bar, should decide who is qualified for admission.
+“Diploma Privilege” is a way of saying law school admission standards (however low), law school administrators (whatever their politics), and legal hiring managers (whatever their economics), not an objective standard, should decide who is qualified for admission.